There are several ways of measuring the rate of photosynthesis in the lab. These include:

-Without enough light, a plant cannot photosynthesise very quickly - even if there is plenty of water and carbon dioxide and a suitable temperature.
+Without enough light, a plant cannot photosynthesise very quickly - even if there is plenty of water, carbon dioxide and a suitable temperature.

 Increasing the light intensity increases the rate of photosynthesis, until some other factor - a limiting factor - becomes in short supply.

-Carbon dioxide - with water - is one of the reactants in photosynthesis.
+Carbon dioxide is one of the reactants in photosynthesis.

 If the concentration of carbon dioxide is increased, the rate of photosynthesis will therefore increase.